mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 A one-line change to code can cost more mana than a 100-line change due to risk and the need for documentation, testing, support, and all the other activities needed.

-Every code change added has an initial and on-going mana cost in technical debt, test case coverages, and supportability, which is taken into account in feature decisions.
+Every code change added has an initial and ongoing mana cost in technical debt, test case coverages, and supportability, which is taken into account in feature decisions.

 ### MLT

-The “Mattermost Leadership Team”, senior leadership team and department heads working with the CEO in [MLT meetings and offsites](../../operations/operations/mlt-cadence/).
+The “Mattermost Leadership Team” which comprises senior leadership team and department heads working with the CEO in [MLT meetings and offsites](../../operations/operations/mlt-cadence/).

 ### Nerfs and Buffs